 Estimates for the motor skills are presented in the next panel.
 Here most of the estimates are of the expected sign, with the exception of motor coordination and handling in 2012.
 As noted above, the manual dexterity attribute involves both arms and hands and thus we do not have a definitive prediction of a sign for the effect.
 The result here indicates a positive association with male employment.
-The estimated association for this attribute, along with those for eye-hand-foot coordination and clerical perception, is relatively large, especially in 2012.

 In the final panel are the results for spatial attributes.
-For both measures of spatial perception the estimates are right signed and very large -in fact, typically larger than the estimated coefficient on physical strength.
-The estimate for spatial skills falls by about 1/4 from 1970 to 2012; the coefficient on depth perception, however, increases slightly over this time period.
-By 2012, this single skill measure can account for 42% of the variation in log odds ratio.
+For both measures of spatial perception, the estimates are right signed and very large -in fact, typically larger than the estimated coefficient on physical strength.
+The estimate for spatial skills falls by about 1/4 from